ashwiniag/wolt-assignment/Readme.md

 kubectl get svc -n default -o json | jq '.items[].status.loadBalancer.ingress[0].hostname' | head -n 1

  ```

 Endpoints:
 - VictoriMametrics: http://< lb >/api/v1/write
 - Application serves: http:< lb >/backend
 - Application's metrics: http:< lb >/backend_metrics

+Note: The script takes care of updating remote_write endpoint in prometehus.yaml

 ###  Room for improvements There is scope of improvements as this the first draft.
 Something to think of:
 1. Metric label value for db's: dbQuerySuccess("host": "db", "status": "failure").
-We can further optimised to retrieve the "host" value as the IP where the db is running.
-It will be in fact give better insights on system resources and how much it needs and where the application is running in determining to scale that node or pods etc.
+We can further optimise to retrieve the "host" value as the IP where the db is running.
+It will in fact give better insights on system resources and how much it needs and where the application is running in determining to scale that node or pods etc.
 2. Could add a metric to measure how much time it take to prepare a DB?
 Since the application seems to prepare db first and then proceed with server calls.
 A early detection of DB failure.
 3. One can improve this application further, like traking the request information or maintaining the can help understanding who are our users.
 Having a different endpoint for metrics listening at different port to avoid congestion (thought of this bit late. ).
 4. Better handling of status codes(2XX,5XX,3XX) and emitting as metrics.
 This can significantly help in understanding the availability of there service by tracking number_of_bad_requests/total_requests in X time window.
 Can help in grabbing in quick attention to look at performance or issues, and deciding the priorities of what work on.
+5. More control over CPU and RAM resource limits, for the sake of testing I have commented it out.

 ...to be continued in thinking brain encountered 5xx